Yalta Conference: Declaration of Liberated Europe

 The Declaration of Liberated Europe was created by Winston Churchill, Franklin D. Roosevelt, and Joseph Stalin during the Yalta Conference.
 It was a promise that allowed the people of Europe "to create democratic institutions of their own choice".
-The declaration pledged that "the earliest possible establishment through free elections governments responsive to the will of the people".
+The declaration pledged "the earliest possible establishment through free elections governments responsive to the will of the people".
 That is similar to the statements of the Atlantic Charter for "the right of all people to choose the form of government under which they will live".

 Key points

 The key points of the meeting were as follows: